hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > To fill their Rooms, they to the town now bawl,
 >
-> "Two lessons gratis if you join our ball".
+> "Two lessons gratis if you join our ball[^215]".

->
+[^215]: The Professors alluded to being conscious of their slender connections, and despairing of the ordinary means of filling a ball room, have (in imitation of the "supper gratis and trumpet schemes", vide page 40 and 130) hit upon the project of advertising to give two lessons gratis to any persons going to their ball.

 > It is meant to rival (may be plainly seen)
 >
 > The "Supper gratis", and the trumpet scheme;